1992 Los Angeles riots: Residential life

 Many Los Angeles residents bought weapons for self-defense against further violence.
 The 10-day waiting period in California law stymied those who wanted to purchase firearms while the riot was going on.

 In a survey of local residents in 2010, 77 percent felt that the economic situation in Los Angeles had significantly worsened since 1992.
 From 1992 to 2007, the black population dropped by 123,000, while the Latino population grew more than 450,000.
 According to the Los Angeles police statistics, violent crime fell by 76 percent between 1992 and 2010, which was a period of declining crime across the country.
 It was accompanied by lessening tensions between racial groups.
 In 2012, sixty percent of residents reported racial tension had improved in the past 20 years, and the majority said gang activity had also decreased.

+In popular culture

+The 2004 video game Grand Theft Auto: San Andreas - which takes place in a parody of Los Angeles called Los Santos - features riots inspired by the LA riots that occur toward the end of the main story.

+American punk, rock, ska band Sublime wrote a song about the LA riots titled, "April 29, 1992 (Miami)" which is featured on their eponymous album Sublime in 1996.
+The lyrics describe the first day of the riots as seen in the eyes of the band members, as well as riots breaking out in the rest of the country.

+In 1994, American rapcore band downset wrote and released a song titled "Anger" (also stylized as "Anger!"), which is perhaps best known as the band's signature song.
+The song's lyrics discuss the 1992 Los Angeles riots and police brutality, whilst criticizing gang culture and racism.
+It is the lead single of the band's 1994 self-titled debut album.
+The cover of the album also features an image of South Central Los Angeles burning.

+Rapper Kendrick Lamar raps about being there on the song "County Building Blues", meant for good kid, m.A.A.d city.